Yehya Farhat

-My objective is to develop scalable and rigorous methods for explaining and enhancing AI models.
+My broad research objective is to develop scalable and rigorous methods for explaining and enhancing AI models.
 Additionally, I am keenly interested in applying machine learning to overcome a broad spectrum of bottlenecks encountered in real-world engineering and scientific challenges.

-I’m broadly interested in the following research themes:
+I’m interested in the following research themes:

 In my free time, I enjoy playing chess, staying active by playing football, and hitting the gym.
 I am also an avid writer passionate about sharing intriguing scientific topics I encounter.
 To stay updated, you can check out and subscribe to my newsletter below!
 Or find me on Medium.